Division of Interdisciplinary Studies (CWE)

-Autobiography Seminar, Advanced Seminar in Autobiography, Book Talk: Writers on Writing, American Literature since World War II, Women and Work, Short Story, Introduction to Women's Studies, and the Core Humanities
+Medicine and Literature, Carework across the Americas, Autobiography Seminar, Advanced Seminar in Autobiography, The Global Short Story, Immigrant Literature, Contemporary Women Writers, Book Talk: Writers on Writing, American Literature since World War II, Women and Work, and Introduction to Women's and Gender Studies

 "Hitler's Bestiary from the Inside."
 Rev. of In the Garden of Beasts: Love, Terror, and an American Family in Hitler's Berlin, by Erik Larson.
 Against the Current Jan.-Feb.
 2012.

 "Nikki Giovanni."
 The Literary Encyclopedia.
 15 August 2011. http://www.litencyc.com/php/speople.php?rec=true&UID=1759